amandaforde/winnerscurseGWAS/README.md

 ## Simulation study

-**sims_pipeline.R:** This script allows us to run the entire simulation study which evaluates and compares various winner's curse correction methods, from beginning to end. ***Note that seeds have been included in each script separately.***
+**sims_pipeline.R:** This script allows us to run the entire simulation study which evaluates and compares various Winner's Curse correction methods, from beginning to end. ***Note that seeds have been included in each script separately.***

 **useful_funs.R:** This script provides all functions required for simulations.